 Do Bugs Need Drugs?
 Parents’ Guide

 Do Bugs Need Drugs?
 Parents’ Guide Parents, this guide, produced by Alberta Health Services’ Do Bugs Need Drugs program, helps you build knowledge on appropriate antibiotic use for your child.
 Learn what symptoms signal the need for medical attention and the best way to stop the spread of infections.
-A Cree-language guide is also available.
+Available in several languages, including Cree.

 Antibiotics and the Zoo Living In You